A local characterization of $B_2$ regular crystals: Introduction

 The author can say that the axioms of ~\cite{DKK} are \emph{not local} in the sense of Remark \ref{localaxiom}.
-For example, the axiom (B1) (see ~\cite[pp.272]{DKK}) requires to check that every 2-string\footnote{We adapt the convention of $B_2$ to ours.
+For example, the axiom (B1) (see ~\cite[p.272]{DKK}) requires to check that every 2-string\footnote{We adapt the convention of $B_2$ to ours.
 Our index $i\in\{1,2\}$ of $B_2$ is $3-i$ in ~\cite{DKK}.} \emph{has exactly one} central edge or central vertex.
-Though they give a local criterion for checking \emph{an edge} or \emph{a vertex} to be central\footnote{For a newcomer on ~\cite{DKK}, we remark that central does not mean to be located at the middle position in a 2-string literally.} in ~\cite[pp.273,line 21--29]{DKK} (which is mathematically wrong as we will point out in Remark \ref{dkkerror}), the axiom (B1), that is a constraint for \emph{a string}, is not locally checkable in the sense of Remark \ref{localaxiom} (at least, one should say that a local checkability of (B1) is not trivial).
+Though they give a local criterion for checking \emph{an edge} or \emph{a vertex} to be central\footnote{For a newcomer on ~\cite{DKK}, we remark that central does not mean to be located at the middle position in a 2-string literally.} in ~\cite[p.273,lines 21--29]{DKK} (which is mathematically wrong as we will point out in Remark \ref{dkkerror}), the axiom (B1), which is a constraint for \emph{a string}, is not locally checkable in the sense of Remark \ref{localaxiom} (at least, one should say that a local checkability of (B1) is not trivial).

-\begin{Rem} Some parts of ~\cite{DKK} should be corrected.
-For example, their criterion on central vertex in ~\cite[pp.273,(i),(ii),(iii)]{DKK} is wrong.
+\begin{Rem} The criterion on central vertex in ~\cite[p.273,(i),(ii),(iii)]{DKK} is wrong.
 To see this, consider a 2-string from $\KF{i}^2\KF{j}z$ to $w$ in the left graph in Figure \ref{crystalgraphs}.
-The edge $(\KF{i}^2\KF{j}z,w)$ is not central by ~\cite[pp.273,line 26]{DKK}.
-Both vertices $\KF{i}^2\KF{j}z$ and $w$ are not central because they satisfy neither of ~\cite[pp.273,(i),(ii),(iii)]{DKK}.
-Then, this 2-string does not satisfy (B1) contradicting the claim that the axioms of ~\cite{DKK} characterize $B_2$ regular crystals.
-We can argue other points that indicate ~\cite{DKK} contains gaps and mathematically wrong claims, but we will not go into details because this paper is not a survey paper of ~\cite{DKK}. \end{Rem}
+The edge $(\KF{i}^2\KF{j}z,w)$ is not central by ~\cite[p.273,line 26]{DKK}.
+Both the vertices $\KF{i}^2\KF{j}z$ and $w$ are not central because they satisfy neither of ~\cite[p.273,(i),(ii),(iii)]{DKK}.
+Then, this 2-string does not satisfy (B1) contradicting the claim that the axioms of ~\cite{DKK} characterize $B_2$ regular crystals. \end{Rem}

-Judging from Remark \ref{dkkerror} and a writing style of ~\cite{DKK}, the author believes that the results of ~\cite{DKK} are only for experts who understand every detail and can fix errors (assuming the correctness).
-Considering the effectiveness of Stembridge's axiom and reasons explained in \S\ref{nextsection}, it is desirable that \emph{local} axioms of $B_2$ regular crystals be ready to wide researchers (such as pure combinatorists).